roya0045/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

     within the extent of the feature.
   * No clipping: Will cover the feature with marker, markers will go beyond the edge of the feature, depending on their size, and will not be clipped.

+  A random offset can also be specified in mm, points, map units or a percentage based on the existing dimensions of the pattern.
+This repensent the maximum distance a point can be moved in each dimension.
 * **Random marker fill**: fills the polygon with a :ref:`marker symbol
   <vector_marker_symbols>` placed at random locations within the polygon
   boundary.
 You can set: